 A screwdriver manually works fine when it has just one or two screws to install, but construction projects use a number of screws notoriously.
 Option for a power drill with interchangeable Phillips bits for the most efficient build.

 Best For Multipurpose building and remodeling, especially drywall installation.
-This screwdriver with power corded is designed to install Phillips drywall screws specifically.
+This screwdriver with a power cord is designed to install Phillips drywall screws specifically.

 Torx screw is the favorite of builders and serious DIYers and it is sometimes called the star screw.
 It has a 6-point recessed star tip in sizes that range from 0.031” to 0.81” and are designated by T numbers (from T1 to T100).

-Most common sizes are T15 and T25, and it is fitted on every size available.
+The most common sizes are T15 and T25, and it is fitted in every size available.
 Power drill users like Torx screws for the same reason they like Robertson screws because they resist slippage with power application.

 Torx screws are commonly used for structural framing, finish work, and even as wood-to-concrete fasteners.
 It features magnetic bits that assist in keeping the screws in place on the drill tip.

 #4.
 Hex Screwdriver or Hexagon Screwdriver:

 Screwdrivers and bits come in size to fit the hex-head screw recesses from around 0.03” to 3/8”.
 Hex-head screws are small in size and commonly found in doorknobs, towel bars, and some mechanical installations.